-- 57. As we have said, section 29(5) required HMRC to show that, at the time the enquiry window closed (s 29(5)(a)), an officer could not have been reasonably expected to be aware of the 'situation mentioned in subsection (1)' on the basis of certain information.
-So, as we have said, we need to determine: - (a) The date at which the enquiry window closed; - (b) The situation mentioned in subsection (1); - (c) The information made available to the officer; - (d) Whether, taking into account this information, this hypothetical officer could not have reasonably be expected to be aware of the situation at that date - 58.
-As we have said, the date at which the Tribunal must assess what an hypothetical HMRC officer ought to have been aware of is 1 February 2009.
-And the 'situation mentioned in subsection (1)' was the insufficiency as described in §24 above. - 59.
-We have rejected the appellant's case that the hypothetical officer ought reasonably have been expected to infer the existence and relevance of the white space disclosure on the trust's tax return.
+57. As we have said, section 29(5) required HMRC to show that, at the time the enquiry window closed (s 29(5)(a)), an officer could not have been reasonably expected to be aware of the 'situation mentioned in subsection (1)' on the basis of certain information.
+So, as we have said, we need to determine:

+- (a) The date at which the enquiry window closed; - (b) The situation mentioned in subsection (1); - (c) The information made available to the officer;

+(d) Whether, taking into account this information, this hypothetical officer could not have reasonably be expected to be aware of the situation at that date

+58. As we have said, the date at which the Tribunal must assess what an hypothetical HMRC officer ought to have been aware of is 1 February 2009.
+And the 'situation mentioned in subsection (1)' was the insufficiency as described in §24 above.

+59. We have rejected the appellant's case that the hypothetical officer ought reasonably have been expected to infer the existence and relevance of the white space disclosure on the trust's tax return.
 So the hypothetical officer had only the contents of the appellant's actual return to go on.
+The appellant's second case was that that

-The appellant's second case was that that was enough information from which the hypothetical officer ought to have been aware of the insufficiency. - 60.
-As we understand it, its case is that on HMRC's view of the law at the time, no one who was UK resident could claim exemption under a double tax treaty for income paid to them as life tenant from a non-resident trust.
-As it was clear that the taxpayer was claiming such exemption, said the appellant, the hypothetical officer had enough information before him to be aware of the insufficiency in the appellant's return. - 61.
-The appellant's case requires us to consider the scheme: HMRC's position is that we do not need to do so: the hypothetical officer should not be assumed to be familiar with double tax treaties.
+20 of the appellant's actual return to go on.
+The appellant's second case was that that was enough information from which the hypothetical officer ought to have been aware of the insufficiency.

+60. As we understand it, its case is that on HMRC's view of the law at the time, no one who was UK resident could claim exemption under a double tax treaty for income paid to them as life tenant from a non-resident trust.
+As it was clear that the taxpayer was claiming such exemption, said the appellant, the hypothetical officer had enough information before him to be aware of the insufficiency in the appellant's return.

+61. The appellant's case requires us to consider the scheme: HMRC's position is that we do not need to do so: the hypothetical officer should not be assumed to be familiar 30 with double tax treaties.
 We will consider what the hypothetical officer is fixed with knowledge of and we will consider the appellant's case on the law as it applied to the arrangements entered into the taxpayer.